trean/trean/README.md

 ### Hi there 👋

-There is nothing special happening for now, so just look at a random picture of a cat.
+There is nothing special happening for now, so just look at the random picture of a cat.

 ![cat](http://cataas.com/cat/gif)